SwiftStrike24/vibetranscribe/README.md

 ## Demo

 The application appears as a sleek status indicator at the bottom of your screen.
-When recording, an elegant audio visualizer appears.
+When recording, an elegant audio visualizer appears above the controls.
 After transcription, the text is displayed with a typing animation and automatically copied to your clipboard.

 ## Prerequisites